 CHOOSE THE RIGHT TRAVEL INSURANCE FOR YOUR SITUATION

 Choosing travel insurance is often something travellers leave to the last minute, and in some cases completely overlooked.
-However, making sure that you have the right level of coverage, meaning that you’re covered for activities you want to do and the destinations you plan to visit as we as any pre-existing medical conditions, is vital.
+However, making sure that you have the right level of insurance coverage, meaning that you’re covered for activities you want to do and the destinations you plan to visit as we as any pre-existing medical conditions, is vital.

 Did you know that average cost of a medical evacuation within Europe is around £25,000?
 If you travel without insurance you could find yourself in some serious debt.